star-cats/blinky-dome/README.md

 If you run into weird LX or P3LX compile errors, try checking out a previous version of them.
 As of June 18 2017, try:
   - LX: `git checkout ff98f6d54`
   - P3LX: `git checkout 9096d47b7`

+# Run / Deploy Instructions

+First, make sure you've checked out the submodules as described above.

+## To Run
+`./gradlew run`

+You should see the Processing window running the P3LX GUI show up.

+## To Deploy
+Gradle build scripts make a 'fatjar', meaning all dependencies are contained within a single jar.
+Neat.

+`./gradlew shadowJar`

+Now you have an executable fatjar, eg:

+`java -jar build/libs/blinky-dome-all.jar`

+# Setup for New Developers
+Want to contribute?
+Checkout the code and fire up your IDE (we use IntelliJ, anything that itegrates Gradle builds should work.

 ## IntelliJ Setup
 Project is built with Gradle, so IntelliJ should automagically configure and Just Work(TM).